-c.
-Incorporate time and fertilizer into the top 3 to 5 inches of soil by disking or other suitable means.
+- b.
+Apply fertilizer and lime as prescribed on the plans. - c.
+Incorporate lime and fertilizer into the top 3 to 5 inches of soil by disking or other sultable means.

 a.
-A soil test is require any earth disturbance of 5 acres or more.
-The minimum soil conditions required for permanent required establishment are: .
-Soil pH between 6.0 and 7.0.
+A soil test is required for any earth disturbance of 5 acres or more.
+The minimum soil conditions required for permanent vegetative establishment

-.
-Soluble salts less than 500 parts per million (ppm). iii.
-Soil contains less than 40 percent clay but enough fine grained material (greater than 30 percent silt plus clay provide the spacity to hold a moderate amount of moisture.
-An exception: if lovegrass will be planted, then a sandy soil (less than 30 percent silt plus clay) would be acceptable. v.
-Soil contains 1.5 percent minimum organic matter by weight.
+- 1. Soil off between 6.0 and 7.0. - ii.
+Soluble salts less than 500 parts per million (ppm). - iii.
+Soil contains less than 40 percent clay but enough fine grained material (greater than 30 percent sitt plus clay) to provide the capacity to hold a moderate amount of moisture.
+An exception: If lovegrass will be - iv.
+Soil contains 1.5 percent minimum organic matter by weight. v.
+Soil contains sufficient pore space to permit adequate root penetration.